 Integrative Medicine and the “whole person” approach, pays careful attention to the emotional side of the patient.
 This is one of the most welcomed aspects of this trend, especially since modern medicine has become increasingly oblivious to the individual, his or her feelings and emotional needs.
 Modern medicine, delivered by busy specialists or imposing “Medical Centers” often deals with patients’ fears, doubts, and even questions as a nuisance.
 The bewildered, anxious patient frequently remains unsatisfied even if his specific ailing organ got the state-of-the- art treatment.
 The attempt of Integrative medicine to address this crucial aspect of medicine in a serious and respectful way cannot be underestimated.

-Integrative Psychiatry was founded to complement the welcome trend of Integrative Medicine.
+Integrative Psychiatry was founded to complement the trend of Integrative Medicine.

 Many medical conditions result in serious psychiatric symptoms and conversely, psychiatric conditions can severely affect one’s physical health.
 Without a careful evaluation of the relationship between the body and the brain, any attempt at optimal psychiatric and medical healthcare is seriously compromised.
 Treating your body or your mind without paying attention to the centrality of the brain makes little sense.
 In fact, as the data accumulates about the role of stress in cancer and cardiovascular diseases, the interplay between hormones and mood and other evidence, integrative approaches become an urgent and timely endeavor.
 If we do not pause and pay attention to the whole person, then the push for overspecialization of medicine, the growing dichotomy between the disciplines and the lack of individual context to health and illness, will continue to erode the chance of delivering good healthcare.

 The Institute for Integrative Psychiatry was founded to promote awareness to the indivisible link between medicine, psychiatry and the individual patient.
 The growing movement of the “whole person” approach in healthcare is a welcome one.
-Whether proposed as an alternative or complementary western medicine, it is very beneficial in its demand to see the person as a whole unit in the context of his or her life.
+While the claim of some practitioners to be an alternative or complementary to western medicine can be questioned, it is correct in its demand to see the person as a whole unit in the context of his or her life.
 Integrative Psychiatry attempts to offer another perspective that, while indisputable, suffers from a dearth of attention and publicity.
 Integrative Psychiatry does not fall in the category of alternative medicine, as it arises well within the bosom of Western Medicine.
 It honors modern medical research and is born out of deep respect to medicine.
 Sometimes, in the rush for an ever -increasing progress, current available treatments and age-old notions get sacrificed due to the lack of attention to the larger context.
-It is that context, namely medicine in the service of the well being of an individual, in addition to curing illnesses that Integrative Psychiatry was founded.
+Integrative psychiatry was founded to promote the idea that in addition to curing illnesses medicine has the duty to serve of the well-being of an individual.
 We hope to make a powerful statement in support of integrating aspects of medicine and psychiatry into a sensible and beneficial whole.
 We will do it responsibly, based on solid scientific data and available knowledge and discuss it in accessible jargon -free language for public use.